With its predecessor founded in 1984, Legend Holdings, under the leadership of Mr.

 In 1988, Legend launched its first public recruitment campaign.

 page of the China Youth Daily to launch the company’s first public recruitment campaign.

-Some graduates with bachelor’s and master’s degrees, including Yang
+A group of fresh graduates with bachelor’s and master’s degrees, including Yang

 Yuanqing and Guo Wei, joined Legend at that time.
 These new hires injected new energy

 into the company and later became the backbone of Legend.

 In 1992, Legend cooperated with the China Construction Bank to provide loans to

-while Legend served as the guarantee.
+while Legend served as the loan guarantee.

 branch in an effort to accumulate capital through international trade and acquire

 first-hand experience in the overseas market.
 Its Hong Kong branch was engaged in